 The African bush elephant is the largest species of elephant.

-The African forest elephant is the smallest species of elephant.
+The Asian elephant is the smallest species of elephant.
 If you include subspecies the Borneo pygmy elephants is the smallest.

 There are three species of elephants.